LesleyLai/blog/src/pages/blog/cpp_lambda_part1/en.md

 ## Conclusion

 In the next post, I will talk about generic lambda of C++14, an extension that enables polymorphism to lambdas.
-Generic lambda combines with the power of the C++17 `if constexpr` significantly simplify a lot of generic codes.
+Generic lambda combines with the power of the C++17 `if constexpr` will significantly simplify generic codes.